Bad habits will decrease your likelihood of success in nearly any endeavor, including blogging and social media content production.

-There are other counterproductive habits that are worth discussing.
-The goal of this article is to help you get back on the blogging track by determining which bad habits is causing you serious problems.
+These counterproductive habits can derail progress fast.
+The goal of this article is to help you get back on track by determining which bad habits are causing you problems.

-If you catch yourself involved in any of these five terrible content Marketing habits, it’s time to reevaluate your strategy and try to move past them:
+Many of these bad habits don’t just hurt your blog and social media performance; they can also impact motivation and mental health over time.
+If you catch yourself involved in any of these content marketing habits, it’s time to reevaluate your strategy and move past them:

 Table of Contents

-Skipping posts is a perennial problem among newbie bloggers.
-The danger of posting inconsistently is that it’s a surefire way to annoy visitors who have developed a liking for your blog.
-If you intend to attract a steady stream of loyal followers over time, be sure to post on a regular basis.
+Posting inconsistently quickly frusturates readers who have developed a liking for your blog.
+If you want a steady stream of loyal followers, be sure to post on a regular basis.

 How regularly should you post to your blog?
-It depends on you.
-You could update your blog daily, two or three times a week, or every business day.
+It depends.
+You could update your blog daily or weekly.
 No matter what schedule you choose, stick to it religiously.
+Consistency builds reliability and signals freshness to search engines.

 The importance of consistency in a content marketing program cannot be understated.